Meet Our Founder and Director

-Services Currently Offered: Individual and Couples Therapy, Works with Adults.
+Services Currently Offered: Works with Adults, Individuals and Couples.

 Deciding to begin psychotherapy is one of the kindest and most important choices you can make for yourself.
 It can be a turning point in your life, but it can also feel scary to talk to someone you don’t know well.
 Josh provides a warm, safe environment where he will listen carefully and will work together with you to understand and resolve the concerns you are struggling with and how they affect your current life.